How the Judicial Appeals Were ResolvedSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.

 Appraised Value of Resolved Judicial Appeals

-Judicial appeals are not just for the premier properties of El Paso County, they are also for the top-tier taxpayers.
+District court lawsuits are not just for the premier properties of Texas, they are also for the top-tier taxpayers.
 Only the most dedicated and wealthy appellants can make it to the finish line, which also means that any property in the balance is certainly valued in the millions of dollars.
-In 2023, the appraised value of properties up for judicial appeal was $4.85 billion, a record for El Paso County.
-This was even higher than the vaunted 2022, which featured properties valued at $4.54 billion.
+In 2024, the appraised value of properties up for lawsuits was $3.46 billion.
+While lower than the previous three years, this still represented a substantial total.

 Value Reduction from Judicial AppealsSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.